mukhil-geeky/assignment/C#/README.md

 ## 12. Input a Character from Console and Display the Sports Name
 This task accepts a character input and displays the corresponding sport name based on the character entered.

+## 13. Print the given pattern
+This program prints the pattern given in the question.